prestonharberts/bib/Bible/isa22.md

 > They were captured without a single arrow being shot.
 ###### 4
 > So I say:
->  “ Don’t look at me!
+> “Don’t look at me!
->  “ I am weeping bitterly.
+> “I am weeping bitterly.
->  “ Don’t try to console me
+> “Don’t try to console me
->  “ Concerning the destruction of my defenseless people.”
+> “Concerning the destruction of my defenseless people.”
 ###### 5
 > For the Sovereign LORD of Heaven’s Armies,
 > Has planned a day of panic, defeat, and confusion.